microsoft/onnxruntime/docs/execution-providers/QNN-ExecutionProvider.md

 print(result)
 ```

-Running `python run_qdq_model.py` will execute the quantized model on the QNN HTP backend.
+Running `python run_qdq_model.py` will execute the quantized `model.qdq.onnx` model on the QNN HTP backend.

 Notice that the session has been optionally configured to raise an exception if the entire model cannot be executed on the QNN HTP backend.
 This is useful to check that the quantized model is fully supported by QNN EP.
 Available session configurations include:
 - [session.disable_cpu_ep_fallback](https://github.com/microsoft/onnxruntime/blob/a4cfdc1c28ac95ec6fd0667e856b6a6b8dd1020c/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L229): Disables fallback of unsupported operators to the CPU EP.
 - [ep.context_enable](https://github.com/microsoft/onnxruntime/blob/a4cfdc1c28ac95ec6fd0667e856b6a6b8dd1020c/include/onnxruntime/core/session/onnxruntime_session_options_config_keys.h#L243): Enable EP context feature to dump a cached version of the model in order to decrease session creation time.

-Also, the above snippet only specifies the `backend_path` provider option, which denotes the path to the QNN SDK HTP dll.
-Refer to the [Configuration options section](./#configuration-options) for an list of all QNN EP provider options.
+Also, the above snippet only specifies the `backend_path` provider option.
+Refer to the [Configuration options section](./QNN-ExecutionProvider.md#configuration-options) for a list of all available QNN EP provider options.

 ## QNN context binary cache feature
 There's a QNN context which contains QNN graphs after converting, compiling, filnalizing the model.
 QNN can serialize the context into binary file, so that user can use it for futher inference direclty (without the QDQ model) to improve the model loading cost.